anokic/ryzen-hackintosh/README.md

 ## Don't Update the BIOS MacOS Boot Loop
 It seems that the new BIOS update for the motherboard B450 Tomahawk Max causes a forever apple logo loop when booting into system.
 I downgraded a few updates BIOS updates and voila it worked.
 Don't update to the latest update of BIOS causes you to be stuck to Apple Logo when trying to boot.

+## Audio Fix
+I had to change the boot argument from alcid=11 to alcid=1.
+You can find all the information how to fix it here https://dortania.github.io/OpenCore-Post-Install/universal/audio.html#making-layout-id-more-permanent

 ## Adobe problems fix
 Adobe applications crash on AMD Hackintoshes due to missing intel_fast_memset instructions.
 Follow [**this guide**](https://gist.github.com/mikigal/8e1f804fcd7dbafbded2f236653be7c8) to get it working!